-As a business practice , it is always advisaible to check the vendor hold status before making any purchases irrespective of the amount.
+As a business practice, it is always advisable to check the vendor hold status before making any purchases irrespective of the amount.

-Texas Comptroller's Office policy in conjunction with state law requires state agencies and universities to verify a vendor's hold status for local voucher payments over $500 and for state and local P-Card purchases over $500.
-In addition, we are required to verify a vendor's status prior to signing a written contract that will be paid with local funds irrespective of contract amount.
+policy in conjunction with state law requires state agencies and universities to verify a vendor's hold status for local voucher payments over $500 and for state and local P-Card purchases over $500.
+In addition, we are required to verify a vendor's status prior to signing a written contract that will be paid with local funds irrespective of the contract amount.

 The policy does not require the verification for state voucher payments or prior to entering into contracts that will be paid only with state funds since the Comptroller's Office has a mechanism to hold and apply state payments to the vendor's liabilities.